arjit-32/Computer-Science-Primer/src/content/articles/git-9.md

 ---
 title: Rebase – Keeping History Clean in Git
-meta_title: Using Git Rebase to Keep Your History Clean (2025)
+meta_title: Git Rebase to Keep Your History Clean | CS Primer
 description: Learn how to use Git rebase to keep your commit history linear and clean, making collaboration easier in 2025.
 Essential for team-based development.
 author: Arjit Sharma
 series: ["git"]